Biochar application to soils

 • Apply biochar to agricultural, forest, or urban soils, ensuring permanent sequestration of its organic carbon content.

-This module issues removal RCCs on the basis of biochar end use/delivery, i.e. application to soils and permanent storage, not on the basis of biochar production.
+This module allows for issuance of removal RCCs on the basis of biochar end use/delivery, i.e. application to soils and permanent storage, not on the basis of biochar production.

 The Project Developer and entity eligible for receiving carbon finance may be either: